 The timestamp is a complex subject and its study has its own name.
 The horology is the science of measuring time and the instruments used to indicate (clocks, stopclocks, timers, etc.) are only one part of this whole body of knowledge.
 The clocks are classified in different ways, but commonly are classified according your screen or its mechanism.

-Types of clocks according your screen
+Types of clocks by screen

 Analog: Perhaps the clock type with which most people are familiar with analog clocks.
 These use a dial with numbers and hands to tell the time.
 The hands move around the dial indicating the hours and minutes.
 In addition to the popular 12 – hour format, analog clocks can have the 24 – hour format, which is used to give the military time.